Nicholas Brendon: Legal issues

-Health issues
+Health problems and other issues

-Brendon, who suffers from cauda equina syndrome, underwent spinal surgery after a fall in February 2021.
-Several days later, during a Facebook Live stream from his hospital room, Brendon addressed the allegation that his former co-star Charisma Carpenter made against Joss Whedon, stating that “I love and support [her] very much and I know that story, and it’s not a kind story,” further stating that although he “love[s] both Carpenter and Whedon," he acknowledged that his relationship with Whedon had not been entirely friendly, ultimately saying that it was "kinda hard to give a statement" given his relationship with the people involved.
+Brendon, who suffered from cauda equina syndrome, underwent spinal surgery after a fall in February 2021.
+Several days later, during a Facebook Live stream from his hospital room, he addressed the allegation made by his former co-star Charisma Carpenter against Joss Whedon, saying: "I love and support [her] very much and I know that story, and it's not a kind story".
+He added that although he "love[s] both Carpenter and Whedon", his relationship with Whedon had not always been friendly, and that it was "kinda hard to give a statement" given his relationship with those involved.

-Following his August 2021 arrest, Brendon suffered from paralysis in his genitals and legs.
+Following his August 2021 arrest, Brendon experienced paralysis in his genitals and legs.
 Two months later, he underwent another spinal surgery, during which his spinal cord was punctured, resulting in a cerebrospinal fluid leak.
-In 2022, Brendon suffered a heart attack and was diagnosed with a congenital heart defect.
+In 2022, he suffered a heart attack and was diagnosed with a congenital heart defect.

+Death

+On March 20, 2026, at age 54, Brendon died in his sleep in his home in Greencastle, Indiana.
+His body was discovered in his bed by a friend who was helping take care of him.
+His family announced his death later that day and indicated that he died of natural causes.
+A toxicology report was pending, but no foul play was suspected; the coroner noted that Brendon had a "history of cardiac issues."
+Various Buffy co-stars paid tribute to him on social media.

+On May 5, 2026, the Putnam County Coroner determined the official cause of death to be atherosclerotic and hypertensive cardiovascular disease with a blockage in the right coronary artery.